Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Login and Create Account Modal
 + Both login and create account modals are accessible from any non-logged-in page.
-+ The form validation notifies users, with comment bubbles, if the information they have input doesn't meet the forms criteria.
++ The form validation notifies users, with comment bubbles, if the information they have inputted doesn't meet the forms criteria.
 These bubbles greatly improve the users form experience.
 + The form validation:
     + Prevents users from submitting invalid information.
-    + Uses a duel-layered JS and Python check before any content is allowed to be upload.
+    + Uses a dual-layered JS and Python check before any content is allowed to be uploaded.
     + Checks characters, character length, blank space input, and more.
     + Uses a regex that changes spaces to `_` for password, username, and email inputs.
     + Uses an email validation that: